fergusq/sc-interpreter/README.md

 ## Preprocessor

-SC Interpreter includes a macro preprocessor caller "sc-pp".
+SC Interpreter includes a macro preprocessor called "sc-pp".
 A derivate of this preprocessor is available for external download
 here: <https://github.com/fergusq/sc-pp>.

 Included preprocessor can handle basic directives like `#define` and `#ifdef`. `#include` is not currently supported.